Skip to content

 Recognition of Aboriginal and Torres Strait Islander health as an identifiable specialty is also important in improving services and retaining highly skilled clinicians to build the capacity of the workforce in Indigenous health.
 There have been calls for the development of a sub-specialty in Indigenous health for GPs and physicians, supported by medical colleges.
 This would recognise the unique skills needed to work in Indigenous health and ensure that practitioners would receive appropriate training.
 The need to improve the attraction of working in Indigenous health has been recognised.

-Participation by Indigenous health workers in decision-making in and around health service provision will improve cooperation and collaboration within a health care team (particularly those that include non-Indigenous health professionals) in delivering quality and culturally competent health care (Durey et al. 2012).
+Participation by Aboriginal and Torres Strait Islander health workers in decision-making in and around health service provision will improve cooperation and collaboration within a health care team (particularly those that include non-Indigenous health professionals) in delivering quality and culturally safe health care (Durey et al. 2012).

 Collaboratively designed, implemented and evaluated retention strategies will assist in determining which strategies are most effective at retaining Indigenous Australians in the health workforce (Lai et al. 2018).
-The National Aboriginal and Torres Strait Islander Health Workforce Plan 2021–2031 was informed by an extensive national consultation process.
-Consultations identified that improved recruitment and retention of Indigenous Australians requires a culturally safe health and education sector, and in order to successfully grow the Indigenous health workforce, barriers to education, employment and career progression need to be addressed consistently at both the national and jurisdictional level.
-Attracting and retaining culturally competent non-Indigenous health professionals to work in Aboriginal and Torres Strait Islander health settings as well as Indigenous Australian health workers may help relieve pressure among existing Indigenous Australian health workers (see measures 3.12 Aboriginal and Torres Strait Islander people in the health workforce and 3.20 Aboriginal and Torres Strait Islander peoples training for health related disciplines).
+The Workforce Plan was informed by an extensive national co-design process.
+This design process identified that improved recruitment and retention of Indigenous Australians requires a culturally safe health and education sector, and in order to successfully grow the Indigenous health workforce, barriers to education, employment and career progression need to be addressed consistently at both the national and jurisdictional level.

 The policy context is at Policies and strategies.